0xRar/0xRar.github.io/_posts/2021-09-26-CowboyWorld.md

 thats why a 'sadcowboy' is only allowed to go into our website
 ```

-<h4>so now we have a possible username which is `sadcowboy`, to see if the login form has flaws in<br> errors like telling us exactly if the password is wrong or the username, by entering the username `sadcowboy` and a random password i see that we get<br> `Incorrect password` and when i try with another username i get `Incorrect username or password` so now i confirmed the username is correct, and<br> the hint for the password was not clear but i believe it was the `:'(` also when trying `'` we get an<br> `Internal Server Error` so now we know its a sql injection.</h4>
+<h4>so now we have a possible username which is `sadcowboy`, to see if the login form has flaws in<br> errors like telling us exactly if the password is wrong or the username, by entering the username `sadcowboy` and a random password i see that we get<br> `Incorrect password` and when i try with another username i get `Incorrect username or password` so now i confirmed the username is correct, and<br> the hint for the password was not clear but i believe it was the `:'(` also when trying `'` we get an<br> `Internal Server Error` so now we know its a sql injection.

 so i tried couple sqli login bypass payloads that contains single quotes using the burp repeater trying out payloads in the browser will give an `Internal Server Error` and the payload `'+or+'1'='1` worked with me.
 </h4>